Period Property Painters in Cirencester

 Period joinery in Cotswolds properties spans several centuries — oak doors in Chipping Campden stone cottages, pine four-panel doors in Georgian Cirencester townhouses, painted hardwood frames in Stow-on-the-Wold market properties.

-We assess all joinery before touching it, checking existing paint layers, whether stripping is needed, and whether timber needs stabilising before any paint is applied.
+All joinery is assessed before any work begins, checking existing paint layers, whether stripping is needed, and whether timber needs stabilising before paint is applied.

 Sash Windows